Skip to Main Content

 Dining at the Edge of the Atlantic

 Iceland's small-island dining scene operates quite differently from the capital's increasingly internationally oriented restaurant culture.
-Where Reykjavik has consolidated around a recognisable tier of Nordic tasting menus and high-concept fish preparations, the Westman Islands maintain a more functional relationship with their food supply.
+Where Reykjavik has consolidated around a recognisable tier of Nordic tasting menus and high-concept fish preparations, the Westman Islands maintain a practical relationship with their food supply.
 The harbour defines the menu in a more literal sense here than in most places: what arrives on the boat, what the season allows, what a small kitchen can execute consistently.
 For visitors arriving from the ferry, the transition from open water to a table inside a working island restaurant is one of the more honest expressions of place-driven dining that Iceland offers.

 The Island Bar and What It Signals